Milkywire/interview-assignment/README.md

 Create an app using React Native, the user should be able to

 - see all posts
+- update a post
+- delete a post
 - open a post in full screen by clicking the post
 - go to the next post in full screen mode
-- update a post
-- delete a post
+- delete and update a post in full screen mode

 If you feel you have the time, you can also add support for the user to create a new post by uploading a new image to the API.